 The next step is to create the following Bash file.

-The next step is to save the file in local system folder: <Bash Hadoop Decomposition Folder and run the following command in Ubuntu Server 14.04.5 LTS.
+local system folder: <Bash Hadoop Decomposition Folder and run the following

 This will generate an output file in HDFS with the following contents.